bright/new-www/content/projects/transportation-management-system-tms.md

 <TitleWithIcon sectionTitle="client’s perspective" titleIcon="/images/clients_perspective_icon.svg" titleIconAlt="client’s perspective" />

+*Their flexible and professional approach to business was impressive.
+The difficulties encountered in the creation process were never a problem, only a challenge.
+All the set goals were met on time.*

+**Grzegorz Gajewski, Development & Training Manager @ MAKO TSL**

 <TitleWithIcon sectionTitle="result" titleIcon="/images/results_icon_title_small.png" titleIconAlt="result" />

 **MVP launch ensured the client that the system has the potential to change the daily work** on their team.
 We’re delighted to say that the **client decided to continue our cooperation**.
 Now we focus on i**mplementing other features** in the system for example the **electronic circulation of documents**.